mathjax/MathJax-src/README.md

-# mathjax-tc
+# mathjax-v3
-A repository for the Technical Committee
+A repository for the early stages of MathJax v3